lowepowerlab/protocols/growing_ralstonia.md

 * Do not store *Ralstonia* at 4C or above 35C.
     * If you want to halt growth on dilution plates, you can store them at 4C short term.
-* Keep plates of *Ralstonia* for no longer than 1 week before restreaking the strain from a glycerol stock.
+* Keep plates of *Ralstonia* for no longer than 1 week before restreaking the strain from a glycerol or water stock.
     * Do not repeatedly transfer bacteria from plate-to-plate.
-They will evolve.
+They will evolve to be great at growing on plates.
+They will lose virulence.
 * When using erlenmeyer flasks, keep broth volume less than 50% of the flasks "capacity" to ensure proper aeration and growth of the bacteria.
 If you need more bacteria, use a larger flask or multiple flasks.